abirmukherjeee/leetcode-shell/README.md

-# leetcode-shell
-Solutions to LeetCode Shell problems using UNIX commands and/or Bash scripts
+This repository contains only Shell problem solutions from LeetCode using UNIX commands and/or Bash scripts.